 Step 2) Identify Who You are Paying

 Next, you’ll need to identify who you are paying with the check.
-In the vast majority of circumstances, this will either be a person’s name or the name of a business.
+This is known as the “payee.”
+In the vast majority of circumstances, the payee will be a person or a business.
 After you’ve determined who it is you’re paying, write the correct name on the line marked “Pay to the Order of.”

 For our example, let’s assume we are writing a personal check to Home Depot.
 As you can see below, we’ve legibly written the name “Home Depot” on the “Pay to the Order of” line.

 Step 3) Fill in the Amount of the Check

 Do you see the empty rectangular box directly to the right of the “Pay to the Order of” line?
 Once you’ve identified who you’re paying (i.e. – the payee), this is where you’ll write in the amount of money you are paying them.

 In this box, you’ll show the amount of the check using numbers.
 Again, it is important to write neatly so that there are no issues reading the amount of the check.
 Be sure to include both dollars and cents inside the box.
 For this example, let’s say we’re paying Home Depot $125.75.

 Now, there are several ways to show the amount of cents you’re paying in this box.
 The easiest way is just to use a decimal point to designate cents.
 Out of habit, however, I’ve always shown dollars and cents as a fraction, like this: $125 75⁄100.
 In my opinion, this clearly designates cents and avoids a decimal point being confused with a comma.

 Step 4) Write the Amount of the Check Using Words